raschmitt/run-stryker-task/README.md

 ## How to use

-1. Install the extension into your Azure DevOps organization.
+**1.** Install the extension into your Azure DevOps organization.

   - [Installing Azure DevOps extensions](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops-2020&tabs=browser).
   - [Run Stryker .Net Task latest version](https://marketplace.visualstudio.com/items?itemName=raschmitt.run-stryker-net-task).

-2. Add the task to your pipeline
+**2.** Add the task to your pipeline

-  - Simply copy paste the following code, and add your own parameters.
+  - Copy and paste the following code on your `.yml` file, and add your own parameters.

 ```yml
 - task: run-stryker@1